SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/Running_DAQInterface.md

 ------------------------------------------------------------------------

-[]{#If-instead-you-want-to-have-more-control-of-the-intermediate-steps-dont-use-run-and-proceed-with}

-If instead you want to have more control of the intermediate steps don\'t use `./run` and proceed with:[¶](#If-instead-you-want-to-have-more-control-of-the-intermediate-steps-dont-use-run-and-proceed-with){.wiki-anchor}
+If instead you want to have more control of the intermediate steps don\'t use `./run` and proceed with:
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 1. Pick the BoardReader components you would like to include in a run: